NVSRahul/Deep_Ollama_SpringBoot/README.md

 ## 3. Initialize Spring Framework
-Verify my Repositorie ABOVE and to initialize Spring use https://start.spring.io/
+Verify my Repositorie ABOVE and to initialize Spring use https://start.spring.io/ (Prefer Maven)

 ## 4. Finally Run and test the Model